Saving Money on Holiday Meals

 3. Know When to Shop

 The day after Thanksgiving is ideal for stocking up, especially if you plan a repeat performance for Christmas.
-Turkeys, hams, and many of the fixings from Thanksgiving will be available at a steep discount the day after the holiday.
+Turkeys, hams, and many of the traditional Thanksgiving fixings will be available at a steep discount the day after the holiday.

-Turkeys often go on sale for as little as 25% of their original price, and hams are often sold in a similar fashion.
+Turkeys often go on sale for as little as 25% of their original price, and hams are typically sold at a similar discount.
 If you plan to cook something similar for Christmas, make some room in your freezer and take advantage of this sale to cut costs for your upcoming holiday meal.

 4. Know Which Conveniences Matter

 Some conveniences are worthwhile and will save you money, while others will not.
-Canned sweet potatoes cost less than fresh, for example.
+Canned sweet potatoes are less expensive than fresh ones, for example.

-Pre-baked rolls are often less expensive than making your own during the holiday season.
-Plan ahead to learn which convenience items will help you save money in the long run.
+Pre-baked rolls are often less expensive than making them from scratch during the holiday season.
+Plan to learn which convenience items will help you save money in the long run.

 5. Cook From Scratch

-When it’s possible to do so, cook from scratch.
+When possible, cook from scratch.
 Stuffing and gravy are two staples that you can create at home more cheaply than you can buy them.
 Boxed mashed potatoes are cheap, but the real thing costs even less and tends to store well.

 Start on your stuffing ahead of time, since you can use the heels of bread loaves or leftover stale sandwich bread.
 Let the bread dry out on a cookie sheet, and you can use it as breadcrumbs in your homemade stuffing.